-Note: The FMCBC is unable to cross reference which members of your club are also members of another FMCBC Member Club, therefore all members should pay their membership and insurance fee to your club unless a previous arrangement has been made.
+Note: The FMCBC is unable to cross reference which members of your club are also members of another FMCBC member club.
+Therefore, all members should pay their membership and insurance fee to your club unless a previous arrangement has been made.
 Fee reimbursement is the responsibility of the individual clubs and members, not the FMCBC.

-Commercial General Liability insurance policies are designed to provide protection for claims arising out of the insured’s liability for negligent acts and/or omissions causing injury or damage through the ownership of property, operations, sale or distribution of products as well as professional services.
+Commercial General Liability insurance policies are designed to provide protection for claims arising out of the insured’s liability for negligent acts and/or omissions causing injury or damage through operations, the ownership of property, and sale or distribution of products as well as professional services.
 Coverage includes defense costs and claims settlement.
 A series of exclusions apply for areas either uninsurable (e.g., intentional acts) or insured through other third party liability policies (e.g., auto liability, directors and officers liability).

 D&O policies are designed to provide protection for officers and directors (and possibly others, including the organization itself) against liabilities arising out of wrongful acts committed while performing their organizational duties.

 The activities/operations that the FMCBC, its member clubs and individual members from those clubs participate in includes, but is not limited to: hiking, backpacking, trail running, climbing, mountaineering, canoeing, kayaking, snowshoeing, backcountry skiing, snowboarding, ski touring, cross country skiing, mountain biking, horseback riding, building and maintaining trails, maintaining and operating backcountry huts, offering instructional programs, publishing guidebooks, and holding club socials and meetings.

 No. Because they are electric, e-bikes are considered motorized and their use is not covered under our liability insurance.